roylouisgarcia/ABNProject1Final/README.md

 ## Changes made to the original submission

+1. I spliced a logo that had the company name within the image, so I can complete the required company information ask from the rubics and reminded by my reviewer

-1. I reverted to an older version of the Android Emulator to test my projects from hereforth:
+2. I reverted to an older version of the Android Emulator to test my projects from hereforth:

 Name: Nexus_5X_API_27
 CPU/ABI: Google Play Intel Atom (x86)